kubernetes101/pib-dev/labs/outer-loop-arc-gitops.md

 ## Create/Set Managed Identity

-- If you don't already have managed identity set in your subscription, follow [these steps](./azure-codespaces-setup.md#create-managed-identity) to create RG and MI
+If you don't already have managed identity set in your subscription, follow [these steps](./azure-codespaces-setup.md#create-managed-identity) to create a resource group and managed identity.

-- Run `flt env` and make sure `PIB_MI` is set
+Run `flt env` and make sure `PIB_MI` is set.

 ## Create an Arc enabled Dev Cluster

+> The cluster name here is just an example.
+You can follow a different pattern.

 ```bash